-Join Cris Ippolite for an in-depth discussion in this video Using relationships in a script to navigate, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Using relationships in a script to navigate, part of FileMaker Pro: Relational Database Design (2011).

 - Once you've established some table relationships…inside your FileMaker file,…you can start benefiting from some of the relationship-based…functionality inside FileMaker.…We've already discussed in previous movies in this chapter…the ability to use related fields in your layouts,…which are basically borrowing a field value…from a parent table,…and you see here in this layout,…we've already discussed how we can add portals,…a layout object that allows you to see related child records…from the context of your parent record,…and now I'm gonna show you how…relationships can benefit you…outside of just using layout objects,…but instead, inside of your scripts.…